Waziup/waziup.io/content/capacity-building/_index.md

   * Marketing and Pomoting Events
   * Providing Mentorship and Guidance

+tech-acceleration: |
+  ### From idea to product

+  Accelerate your startup success with Waziup's support from ideation to market launch.
+Develop a customer-centric MVP and stand out with a clear value proposition using our business model canvas.
+  We help you with:
+  * INSPIRATION: Problem statemen and identification of success metrics
+  * IDEATION: Sustainable and innovative solution idea
+  * IMPLEMENTATION: Iterative prototyping
+  * GROWTH HACK: Scale-up and investment

 certification: |
   ### Get Certified
   Advance your IoT knowledge with Waziup's Certification: we offer online tutorials, webinars, and hands-on training for individuals, institutes, and SMEs of all skill levels.
 Start your journey to IoT mastery today!